cdktf/cdktf-provider-cloudflare/docs/loadBalancer.csharp.md

 Extends zero-downtime failover of requests to healthy origins from alternate pools, when no healthy alternate exists in the same pool, according to the failover order defined by traffic and origin steering.

-When set `false`, zero-downtime failover will only occur between origins within the same pool.
-Defaults to `false`.
+When set false (the default) zero-downtime failover will only occur between origins within the same pool.
+See `session_affinity_attributes` for control over when sessions are broken or reassigned.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.52.0/docs/resources/load_balancer#failover_across_pools LoadBalancer#failover_across_pools}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.0.0/docs/resources/load_balancer#failover_across_pools LoadBalancer#failover_across_pools}

 ---